-We emphasize an interdisciplinary team approach to patient care, as demonstrated within the Lions Low Vision Center which has two optometrists, an occupational therapist and a rehabilitation therapist providing low vision care within an eye department of 60 full-time faculty.
-The Vision Rehabilitation Research Center has three full-time research faculty.
+We emphasize an interdisciplinary team approach to patient care, as demonstrated within the Lions Low Vision Center which has three optometrists, an occupational therapist and a rehabilitation therapist providing low vision care within an eye department of 60 full-time faculty.
+The Lions Low Vision Rehabilitation Fellowship has three full-time research faculty.

 Eligible candidates are ophthalmologists and optometrists who have a strong interest in vision rehabilitation and have a solid foundation in basic clinical skills, including diagnosis and management of primary eye care disorders.

 For the first three to six weeks of the program (depending on prior clinical care experience), the fellow will only observe patient care.
 Emphasis will be placed on the model and patient flow of rehabilitative care, including clinical evaluation with the optometrist or ophthalmologist, and subsequent assessment and treatment by an occupational or rehabilitation certified low vision therapist (CLVT).

 By enabling observation only, the fellow is provided time to externally evaluate multiple rehabilitation interventions and multi-disciplinary treatment approaches.
 After the initial clinical observation period, the fellow will be expected to independently evaluate and diagnose new patients, present to faculty members and develop a treatment plan for conditions that range from near-normal visual impairment to total impairment with a comprehensive range of functional deficits and co-morbidities.
 The fellow's weekly schedule will also generally be comprised of four clinic days and one research day.

 At the end of the year, we expect that each graduate will achieve the following goals: